What exactly is congestion?

 The essential oil tray allows you to use the humidifier for scenting or aromatherapy.
 The essential oils get dissipated with the mist into the air in the room.
 The night mode feature entails bulbs that release a soothing light at night.
 For some humidifiers, one can adjust the light’s color and effects to suit their mood at night.

 Choose humidifiers that have such additional features for your ultimate comfort.
 The night mode is critical if you intend to use the humidifier in bedrooms.
 It helps to soothe you and make you sleep quickly and soundly.

-If you intend to use the kids’ bedroom humidifier, choose one with enhanced night lights.
+If you intend to use it in the kids’ bedroom, choose the humidifier with enhanced night lights.
 Some humidifiers can create the impression of a starry-filled night in the room.
 This and many other features may be particularly exciting to the kids at night.

 Best Humidifier For Congestion